ioBroker/ioBroker.js-controller/docs/de/adapterref/iobroker.bmw/README.md

 ### 1.2.4
 * added states for last successful donload and error to see how old data is
 * Improved error handling when services are not available
-* added _originalData object (wen in debug!) for root request for available cars on this account
+* added _originalData object (wenn in debug) for root request for available cars on this account

 ### 1.2.3
 * Removed bug for remote-control